51

 Coach Lane Campus East (H005)

 My research is two pronged.
-On the one hand it focuses on the use of metaphors and discursive formations in culturally specific understandings of key societal concepts such death, attachment, or quality of life.
-On the other hand, I focus on the pragmatic understanding of ‘what works’ in service delivery to meet the needs of people who may have complex and multiple needs.
+On the one hand it focuses on the experiences of marginalisation, in all of its presentations.
+I also focus on the pragmatic understanding of ‘what works’ in service delivery to cater for those experiences, and meet the needs of people who may have complex and multiple needs.
 I use theory to explain the vagaries of public health interventions in their broadest possible sense, with a focus on the broader societal and structural determinants of health.
 As well as embracing postmodern approaches to research, I have expertise in soft system methodology and realist evaluation and synthesis.

 .